grandseiken/iispace/README.md

-WiiSPACE version 1.2a, first released 13 July 2009, and originally distributed at http://wiibrew.org/wiki/WiiSPACE.
+WiiSPACE version 1.3RC1, first released 23 June 2012, and originally distributed at http://seiken.co.uk/wiispace.

-This code runs on the Wii as homebrew only and depends on various homebrew libraries and utilities (devkitPPC, libogc, GRRLIB, perhaps more).
-These are not included.
-There is no guarantee WiiSPACE will compile or run correctly with more recent versions of these dependencies.
+This code depends on OIS, SFML (not included) and zlib.
+It is not guaranteed to compile or run correctly.